smar377/kubernetes/cka-with-practice-tests-udemy/09-networking/08-cka-ingress-networking-2-lab/README.md

 ### 7. Create the Ingress Resource to make the applications available at `/wear` and `/watch` on the Ingress service.
 Create the ingress in the `app-space` namespace.

-*Answer:* We will create a manifest file for this and then create the Ingress Resource:
+*Answer:* We will build a YAML manifest file for this and then create the Ingress Resource:

 ```bash
 $ vi ingress.yaml